viedoc/custom-reports/docs/dev_guide.md

 ## Setup

 - Install the supported packages (see ['supported Packages' section](#supported-packages)) by running the code snippet below in an R terminal or in an R script.
-These packages will remain installed on the computer between coding sessions, and you should only need to run it once.
+These packages will remain installed on the computer between coding sessions.
+You only need to run it once.
 ```R
 install.packages(c("vctrs","R6","generics","glue","lifecycle","magrittr","tibble","ellipsis","pillar","crayon","pkgconfig","tidyselect","purrr","Rcpp","tidyr","dplyr","rlang","lubridate","stringr","stringi","plotly","survival","xml2"))
 ```